Skip to content

 Why isn't Spier or Boekenhoutskloof or Kanonkop on this list?

-Spier was granted in 1692 but its modern winemaking operation is 20th century.
-Boekenhoutskloof and Kanonkop are both 20th-century projects on much older land – exceptional wineries, but not "older than the United States" in the meaningful continuous-production sense.
-This list is specifically about heritage continuity.
-We will be writing a separate guide to "the best modern Cape wine estates" later in 2026, which will include all three.
+Spier was granted land in 1692, but its modern winery is a 20th-century operation.
+Boekenhoutskloof and Kanonkop are both 20th-century projects on much older land: excellent wineries, but not "older than the United States" in the sense of making wine without a break.
+This list is about that unbroken heritage.
+We will cover all three in a separate guide to the best modern Cape wine farms later in 2026.

 Planning a Cape Town wine weekend?